aviborg/MonitorKNXRF/README.md

 ```
 > sudo cp monknxrf /usr/bin/.
 > sudo cp monitorknxrf.service /usr/lib/systemd/system/.
+> sudo systemctl enable monitorknxrf.service
 ```

-When the Raspberry is restarted the program should start automatically.
+When the Raspberry is restarted the service should start automatically.
 It is possible to manually start/stop and check the status of the program:
 ```
 [12:33:15] openhabian@hab:~/MonitorKNXRF$ sudo systemctl start monitorknxrf.service
 [12:33:25] openhabian@hab:~/MonitorKNXRF$ sudo systemctl status monitorknxrf.service